About Cothney Theresa Lasaracina

 Welcome!!
 You can call me either Cothney or Theresa.
 I came back from my study abroad experience at the 'Université de Lille' in France.
 I will graduate this July, 2026 at the University of Leeds.

-I am deeply curious therefore I love researching.. during my first summer as a scholar, I was concentred in 'Mapping colonial subjects from the French Resistance', in that period I had a cross cultural experience between France and the UK.
+I am deeply curious.
+I love researching.. during my first summer as a scholar I concentred on 'Mapping colonial subjects from the French Resistance'.
+I had cross cultural experiences between France and the UK while doing my research.

 I am a/an: